 2 And suddenly there came a sound from heaven, as of a rushing mighty wind, and it filled the whole house where they were sitting.

-As we will see later in this chapter, the Apostle Shaul (Paul) tells us that Yahweh will fulfill these exact same festival days again, in the future.
-Just as Yahweh poured out blessings on those who were keeping His festival days in the past, He will pour out blessings on those who are keeping His festival days in the future.
+As we will see later in this chapter, the Apostle Shaul (Paul) tells us that Yahweh will fulfill these exact same feast days again, in the future.
+Just as Yahweh poured out blessings on those who were keeping His feast days in the past, He will pour out blessings on those who are keeping His feast days in the future.
 If we want to be there when those blessings are poured out, then it only stands to reason that we need to be keeping the calendar that He commands.

 As important as it is to keep the Torah Calendar, it can seem somewhat more difficult, and confusing, at least at first.
 While the Roman ‘Christian’ calendar date changes at midnight (while one is sleeping), the Torah tells us that the day begins at evening.
 For example, Genesis 1:31b tells us that “the evening and the morning were the sixth day.”